tamu-edu-students/HyperTools/Documentation/Semantic_Segmentation.md

 ### Show Original Image:
-Displays the original input Segmantically Segmented Image that is processed by the rest of the Semantic Segmatation tool.
+Displays the original input Semantically Segmented Image that is processed by the rest of the Semantic Segmentation tool.

 ### Edge Detection: